 Paul has a particular interest in projective identification because it has become a central concept in his teaching and publications.
 He finds it especially helpful in illuminating clinical practice and various social and political issues.
 For the last several years he has led workshops on projective identification at the Westminster Pastoral Foundation in London.

-Forthcoming Events with Paul Terry
+Past Events with Paul Terry

 Private: Projective Identification in Practice